 Gifted & Talented Education

-Our learners in grades 4 & 5 will be identified bi-yearly, based on standardized test scores from the current and previous school years.
+Our learners in grade 5 will be identified bi-yearly, based on standardized test scores from the current and previous school years.
 In general, learners who score at or above the 97th percentile on three tests in reading and/or math will be placed in the curriculum unit coordinating to that academic area.

-Enrichment opportunities are available for all students in the core curriculum with targeted opportunities every four weeks for high-achieving students.
-This allows them to take learning deeper and demonstrate that skills are exceeding expectations, often times providing an opportunity to earn a “4” in aligned standard categories on the report card.
+In addition, Enrichment opportunities are available for all learners in the core curriculum with targeted opportunities for high-achieving learners.
+This allows learners to take learning deeper and demonstrate that skills advanced, often times providing an opportunity to earn a “4" in alignment to a standard category on the report card.

 Our gifted education teachers work with learners during a 40-minute block for two out of six days in math/science and one out of six days in reading/writing.
 This ensures that learners are still receiving their core instruction while they receive opportunities for enrichment.

-The focus during the math/science time in grades 3-5 is based on the National Math and Science Initiative curriculum – NMSI.
+The focus during the math/science time in grades 3-5 is based on Contexts for Learning and the National Math and Science Initiative curriculum – NMSI.
 This curriculum is designed to help learners achieve in advanced placement opportunities at the secondary level.
 The curriculum also allows for a unit from Project Lead the Way (PLTW); many units from this curriculum are in our core science program, but these particular units take the engineering and design process to a deeper level.
-In grades 1-2, the math/science curriculum comes primarily from Lego WeDo 2.0, Scratch, and the utilization of resources like MakeyMakey and other hands-on learning opportunities.
+In grades 1-2, the math/science curriculum comes from both Contexts for Learning and Lego WeDo 2.0, Scratch, and the utilization of resources like MakeyMakey and other hands-on learning opportunities.

 The focus during the reading/writing time is based on enriching our core curriculum research process and allowing learners to dig deep into projects of passion.
-Our gifted education teachers utilize a wide variety of resources and strategies to work with learners in these areas.
+Our gifted education teachers utilize a wide variety of resources and strategies to work with learners in these areas, including Junior Great Books.

 For more information, please contact the Director of Curriculum and Instruction, Heather Sand, at firstname.lastname@example.org.